timoklimmer/r-on-aml-moe/README.md

 In case you are interested, I have written a companion article on Medium [here](https://medium.com/@timo.klimmer/azure-mls-managed-online-endpoints-rock-cbd021c80263).

-## Known Issue(s)
-- You might run into deployment issues when updating an existing deployment.
-This is currently under review.
-In the meantime, you might need to delete the previously deployed endpoint, environment and model before re-deploying.

 ## Prerequisites

 To run the code, you need